WilderDev/AI_Course_Curriculum/05_Prompt-Engineering-Techniques-and-Approaches/05_Lesson.md

 - **User feedback loop**: A technique where users provide feedback to text prompts, allowing for iterative refinement of the prompts based on the LLM's generated response.

+- **Prompt Hacks**: Techniques or strategies that involve manipulating the prompts or inputs provided to a generative AI model, such as a large language model (LLM) or an image generation model, to produce desired or specific outputs.
+These hacks include carefully crafting the prompts to influence the model's behavior and generate outputs that align with the user's intentions.
+They improve the performance of LLMs by:

+  - Improving the quality and accuracy of LLM outputs: By carefully crafting the prompt, you can guide the LLM toward the desired output and reduce the likelihood of errors.
+  - Enabling LLMs to perform new and innovative tasks: By combining prompts with other inputs, such as images or code, you can enable LLMs to perform tasks that they would not be able to perform otherwise.
+  - Making LLMs more accessible and user-friendly: Using prompt hacks can make it easier for people to use LLMs easily and effectively.

 ## LESSON

 ### Part 1: Interview Pattern Approach